By CHARMAINE NG

 Since your credit can affect whether you're approved for loans and how much you pay in interest, take some time to ensure that your information is as accurate as possible.
 As soon as you can, review your Credit Karma account, check your full credit report and dispute any inaccuracies that may have been added while you were deployed.

 It's also smart to check for signs of identity theft and take action against fraud.
 If you find accounts you don't recognize on your report, investigate further and look for mysterious transactions on your billing statements.
 Enroll in Credit Karma's free credit monitoring service to receive emails when important changes to your report occur, so you can stay proactive against future identity theft.
+Credit Karma's credit monitoring service can notify you after a new account is opened in your name and reported to your TransUnion and Equifax credit reports.
 Veterans often become victims of identity theft because they have to provide government identification - which can be chock-full of sensitive information - to prove that they qualify for military discounts.

 3. Start developing a credit history.